pagkly/Zed/Investopedia3/Learn About Simple Interest.md

 ## What Types of Loans Use Simple Interest?

-Simple interest [usually applies](https://www.investopedia.com/articles/personal-finance/101315/4-ways-simple-interest-used-real-life.asp) to automobile loans or short-term [personal loans](https://www.investopedia.com/best-personal-loans-4773300).
+Simple interest [[usually applies]](https://www.investopedia.com/articles/personal-finance/101315/4-ways-simple-interest-used-real-life.asp) to automobile loans or short-term [[personal loans]](https://www.investopedia.com/best-personal-loans-4773300).
 Most mortgages do not use simple interest, although some banks use this method for mortgages for bi-weekly payment plans.
 Bi-weekly plans generally help consumers pay off their mortgages early because the borrowers make two extra payments a year, saving interest over the life of the loan by paying off the principal faster.

-If you're looking to take out a short-term personal loan, then a [personal loan calculator](https://www.investopedia.com/personal-loan-calculator-5082130) can be a great tool for determining an interest rate that's within your means.
+If you're looking to take out a short-term personal loan, then a [[personal loan calculator]](https://www.investopedia.com/personal-loan-calculator-5082130) can be a great tool for determining an interest rate that's within your means.

 ## Simple Interest vs. Compound Interest

 [Interest](https://www.investopedia.com/terms/i/interest.asp) is the cost of borrowing money, where the borrower pays a fee to the [lender](https://www.investopedia.com/terms/l/lender.asp) for the loan.
 The interest, typically expressed as a percentage, can be either simple or compounded.
-Simple interest is based on the [principal amount](https://www.investopedia.com/terms/p/principal.asp) of a loan or deposit.
-[Compound interest](https://www.investopedia.com/terms/c/compoundinterest.asp), on the other hand, is based on the principal amount and the interest that accumulates on it in every period.
+Simple interest is based on the [principal amount](https://www.investopedia.com/terms/p/principal.asp) of a loan or deposit. [[Compound interest]](https://www.investopedia.com/terms/c/compoundinterest.asp), on the other hand, is based on the principal amount and the interest that accumulates on it in every period.
 Simple interest is calculated only on the principal amount of a loan or deposit, so it is easier to determine than compound interest.

 In real-life situations, compound interest is often a factor in business transactions, investments, and financial products intended to extend for multiple periods or years.
 Simple interest is mainly used for easy calculations: those generally for a single period or less than a year, though they also apply to open-ended situations, such as credit card balances.